ni1o1/transbigdata/docs/source/Example-pNEUMA/Example-pNEUMA.rst

 OSM Map Data
 ~~~~~~~~~~~~

-You can load the map data directly from the ``data`` folder or download
+You can load the road data directly from the ``data`` folder or download
 it using the `OSMNX package <https://osmnx.readthedocs.io/en/stable/>`__

 ::